 You can get an enTouch wireless replacement phone if your current unit gets lost or stolen.
 Likewise, if you happen to receive a defective phone, you may be eligible for a replacement unit through exchange.
 The first thing you need to do when you find out that you may be eligible for a replacement phone is contact enTouch Wireless Customer Service.

-If your phone is lost or stolen, enTouch will deactivate it right after you notify them of the loss or theft as like qlink wireless phone upgrade.
-Needless to say, you remain responsible for any service provided to the stolen phone that were already existing at the time of loss or theft and up to the time of reporting.
+If your phone is lost or stolen, enTouch will deactivate it right after you notify them of the loss or theft just like qLink.
+Needless to say, you remain responsible for any service provided to the stolen phone that already existed at the time of loss or theft, and up to the time of reporting.

 Take note that if you end up finding the phone later, that does not mean that you can have it reactivated right away.
 In fact, enTouch may require that you get a replacement unit anyway before they reinstate services to your account.

 In relation to phone replacement requests, enTouch is aware and very much on the lookout for any potential fraud or any form of unlawful use of their units or services.
-In this case, they can cut off your service without any warning and you will be required to help them out in any investigation.
+In this case, they can cut off your service without any warning and you will be required to comply in any resulting investigation.

 Say you received a defective enTouch wireless phone.
 That may be eligible for a replacement.
 We say “may” because the company still has to investigate and evaluate.
 Customer negligence, including but not limited to water damage, are by no means eligible for exchanges.

 To take advantage of this provision, call enTouch right away.
 They will give you a “return authorization,” along with some shipping instructions.
 Sadly, you will have to shoulder any expense incurred by returning the defective phone to enTouch.